Easton Park . Nov 9, 2021

 Finding Our Ins-park-ration!

-Parks are the heart and soul of Easton Park: when our neighborhood is complete, we’ll have more than 350 acres of green space and 13+ miles of trails!
+Parks are the heart and soul of Easton Park: when our neighborhood is complete, we’ll have more than 350 acres of green space and more than 13.1+ miles – a half marathon – of trails!
 That’s why all of our neighborhood sections (and their flagship parks) have been inspired by famous parks from around the world.
 Of course, we put an Austin spin on them!

 How Do You Name a Park?